Sit and Go Tournaments: Early Stage Strategy

 Drawing Hands

 Although tight play is right when stacks are on the line, it is usually correct to see flops with more marginal hands in certain situations.
 If there is a small raise from an early position player, one caller, and you are in late position with a middle pair or suited connectors, it can be profitable to see a flop.
-Although the early raise usually means a big hand, you have the implied odds to see a flop – if you miss your hand, you will quietly fold, but if you hit your hand, you will probably be paid off in a big way.
+Although the early raise usually means a big hand, you have the implied odds to see a flop — if you miss your hand, you can fold without further risk, but if you hit, there’s potential to win a larger pot.

 If you play a connector like 9-8 suited, you are preferably looking for a straight draw plus flush draw, two pairs, trips, or a pair and a flush draw.
-If you see a flop like A-9-8, and he has A-K, you can get the money in and he will only have three outs against you (yes he could have A-A and you’re almost drawing dead, but that’s fearing monsters).
+If you see a flop like A-9-8, and he has A-K, you can get the money in and he will only have three outs against you (yes he could have A-A and you’re almost drawing dead, but that would be assuming an unlikely worst-case scenario).
 If you get a flop of A-9-2 with two of your suit, you have nine flush outs plus five outs to get two pairs or trip nines, enough to beat someone with an ace.
 A straight draw plus flush draw has fifteen outs, and is a favourite against top pair or even a set.

 The Aim

 Usually, it is possible to win at least one good-sized pot at this stage of the tournament if you wait for your spot.
-Fancy plays really have little place this early on, and big all in moves with “air” are pointless – if you do get called, they will have a hand and you will be out.
+Fancy plays really have little place this early on, and big all-in moves with “air” are usually not advisable — if you do get called, your opponent is likely to have a strong hand, and it could cost you your tournament life.

-Your prime objective for the early stage of a Sit and Go is to survive through to the Middle Stage with 2,000+ chips in your stack.
+Your prime objective for the early stage of a Sit and Go is to survive through to the Middle Stage — ideally with 2,000 or more chips in your stack.